aashnashroff/domino/README.md

 # domino

-This is an Android app prototype for domino, an Android app that lets you create small programs with your phone's sensors and actuators.
+This is the Git repo for domino, an Android app that lets you create small programs with your phone's sensors and actuators.

 ## Project rationale: